rj-jesus/Shell-Scripts/README.md

 ### TODO:

 ~~Add ***completion*** to directory name (that can actually be pretty useful especially since you might be cd'ing from far away).~~
 Do some optimization to the code, probably after ***completition*** is done.
+Also work on Mac OSX support.
 ~~Write ```.bashrc``` function (once I get a few minutes free).~~
-Do some clean up to the code, and add greater support to the usage of folders with spaces.
+~~Do some clean up to the code, and add greater support to the usage of folders with spaces.~~ Partially done.

 Ricardo Jesus